pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

 anchorid: settings-php
 ---

 This section provides information on how to configure the `settings.php` file for a Drupal site.
+Refer to [Configure Your wp-config.php File](/guides/php/wp-config-php) if you have a WordPress site.

 The Drupal system configuration in code is set in the `sites/default/settings.php` file.

 ## Drupal 9

 Drupal 9 sites on Pantheon run an unmodified version of core, bundled with a custom `settings.php` file that includes the necessary `settings.pantheon.php`.
-If the stock `settings.php` file is used in place of the bundled file, the site will stop working on Pantheon.
+Your site will stop working on Pantheon if the stock `settings.php` file is used in place of the bundled file.

 ## Drupal 7 and Earlier

-For Drupal 7 and earlier, Pantheon uses a variant of Pressflow Drupal to allow the server to automatically specify configuration settings, such as the database configuration without editing `settings.php`.
+Pantheon uses a variant of Pressflow Drupal for Drupal 7 and earlier versions.
+This  allows the server to automatically specify configuration settings, such as the database configuration without editing `settings.php`.
 Permissions are handled automatically by Pantheon, so you can customize `settings.php` like any other site code.

 ## Pantheon Articles on settings.php

-The following articles include techniques and configurations for `settings.php` on Pantheon:
+Review the following articles for techniques and configurations for your `settings.php` on Pantheon:

 - [Reading Pantheon Environment Configuration](/guides/environment-configuration/read-environment-config) (including domain_access)
 - [Object Cache (formerly Redis) for Drupal or WordPress](/object-cache)